 - Take a Class.
 This month enroll in a meditation class, buy a meditation CD, find a teacher or group online.
 Learn guided imagery to boost your immune system and your mood.

 - Exercise.
 Do some kind of moderate exercise three-five times a week.
 Studies show us that during moderate exercise immune cells circulate through the body more quickly and are better able to kill viruses and bacteria.
 Research also tells us that too much exercise can reduce immunity as it stresses the body.
 Research shows women with breast cancer who exercise regularly report lower depression, weight loss and increased satisfaction with their lives.

 - Walk.
 Get out and walk a few days a week for 20-30 minutes.
 Put your treadmill in front of your television and when your favorite show is over you will have given yourself an immune boost.

-- Group support helps.
+- Check out breast cancer support groups.
 Group support helps.
-Meeting in a support group decreases stress, provides group support and gives you an immune boost.
+Joining breast cancer support groups decreases stress, provides group support and gives you an immune boost.

 - Join a Group.
 Join some type of group that meets regularly.
 Start a reading club, card playing group, study group or any group that interests you.
 It doesn’t matter what kind of group, just get together with others and share your life.

 - Tomatoes.
 Studies underway now, reveal lycopene may reduce the risk of breast and cervical cancer.

 - Green tea.
 Research tells us there is evidence tea consumption decreases the risk of most cancers, including breast cancer.
 Many studies show tea can inhibit the formation and growth of tumors.